WanluLiuLab/scAtlasVAE/README.md

 ### Install PyTorch

-Please see the [PyTorch official website](https://pytorch.org/) for installing GPU-enabled versino of PyTorch.
+Please see the [PyTorch official website](https://pytorch.org/) for installing GPU-enabled version of PyTorch.

 ```python
 # Testing if CUDA is available